Invisalign vs. SmileDirectClub: How They Compare

 1. Key Facts

-Invisalign and SmileDirectClub both offer orthodontic treatment with clear and removable aligners that fit over the teeth and apply gentle pressure to move them into place.
-If you choose either company, your treatment plan will include progressing through a series of aligner trays that will gradually correct your smile and bite.
+Invisalign offers orthodontic treatment with clear and removable aligners that fit over the teeth and apply gentle pressure to move them into place.
+Your treatment plan will include progressing through a series of aligner trays that will gradually correct your smile and bite.

-Invisalign aligners are provided through a network of dentists, much like braces, and issues like pricing and guarantees will usually depend on the provider policies.
+Invisalign aligners are provided through a network of dentists, much like braces.
+Issues like pricing and guarantees will usually depend on the provider policies.

-SmileDirectClub is a direct-to-consumer aligner provider.
-After receiving an at-home impression kit or going into one of their locations for a tooth scan, you’ll pay a flat fee (or use one of their payment plans) and receive your series of aligners, checking in virtually throughout treatment.
+SmileDirectClub was a direct-to-consumer aligner provider.
+After receiving an at-home impression kit or going into one of their locations for a tooth scan, customers would pay a flat fee (or use one of their payment plans), receive their aligners, and check in virtually throughout treatment.
+In September 2023, they filed for Chapter 11 bankruptcy and ceased all operations.

 Key facts comparing Invisalign & SmileDirectClub

 • Invisalign pricing varies depending on your provider and the complexity and severity of your orthodontic problem.
-It may range from about $4,400 to upwards of $7,000.
-SmileDirectClub charges a one-time fee of $2,050 and has payment plans that start at $89 a month.
+It may range from about $4,400 to upward of $7,000.
+SmileDirectClub charged a one-time fee of $2,050.

-• Invisalign offers more customized treatment and attachments and may be able to address more serious orthodontic problems that SmileDirectClub aligners cannot.
+• Invisalign offers more customized treatment and attachments.
+They may be able to address more serious orthodontic problems than SmileDirectClub could.

-Invisalign and SmileDirectClub both offer clear aligner treatment for orthodontic issues, but they use very different business and service models.
+Invisalign and SmileDirectClub both offered clear aligner treatment for orthodontic issues, but they used very different business and service models.

 Invisalign offers more supervision from an orthodontist at a higher price.
 Their customized care and available orthodontic appliances allow for the treatment of not only mild or moderate bite issues, but some more serious ones as well.

-SmileDirectClub aligners treat mild and moderate orthodontic issues.
-The company offers a much more virtual experience (if you opt for an at-home impression kit, your entire dentist-monitored treatment can be completed from home) at a lower price.
+SmileDirectClub is no longer in business.
+When they were, they offered aligners to treat mild and moderate orthodontic issues.
+The company offered a much more virtual experience at a lower price.

 Getting started with Invisalign